willbeez/ESP32-WiFi-Bluetooth-Android/README.md

 # Sensor Data Dashboard

-This repository contains an ESP32-based device and a Flask server for collecting temperature and humidity data from a DHT11 sensor, receiving Wi-Fi credentials via Bluetooth, and sending the data to a server via HTTP.
+This repository contains an ESP32-based device and a Flask server for collecting data agnostically from sensors, such as temperature and humidity data from a DHT11 sensor.
+The system receives Wi-Fi credentials via Bluetooth and sends the data to a server via HTTP.
 The server stores the data in an SQLite database and provides a simple web-based dashboard for visualization.
+The design allows for the easy addition and integration of other types of sensor data.

 ## Contents